Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/centos.md

 2. Go to: [https://bintray.com/kong/kong-enterprise-edition-rpm/centos](https://bintray.com/kong/kong-enterprise-edition-rpm/centos).
 3. Select the latest Kong version from the list.
 4. From the Kong version detail page, select the **Files** tab.
-5. Select the CentOS version appropriate for your environment. e.g. `centos` -> `7`.
+5. Select the CentOS version appropriate for your environment, such as `centos` -> `7`.
-6. Save the RPM file available: e.g. `kong-enterprise-edition-{{page.kong_latest.version}}.el7.noarch.rpm`
+6. Save the available RPM file: e.g. `kong-enterprise-edition-{{page.kong_latest.version}}.el7.noarch.rpm`
 7. Copy the RPM file to your home directory on the CentOS system.
-You may use a command like:
+For example:

     ```bash
     $ scp kong-enterprise-edition-{{page.kong_latest.version}}.el7.noarch.rpm <centos user>@<server>:~
     ```

-### (Optional) Verify the Integrity of the Package
+### (Optional) Verify the Package Integrity

 1. Kong's official Key ID is `2cac36c51d5f3726`.
 Verify it by querying the RPM package and comparing it to the Key ID: